jamii/jamii.github.com/source/_posts/2013-12-12-no-more-bullshit.markdown

 <!--more-->

 There was a time when no-one learned to write.
 What was the point?
-Learning to write takes decades of practice and is not useful for anything.
-If you do need to send a letter you just get the village scribe to write it for you.
+Learning to write took decades of practice and was not useful for anything.
+If you did need to send a letter you could just get the village scribe to write it for you.

 Today if you cannot write you cannot take part in modern society.